 If you want to visit the Blue Lagoon, please consider walking or to take a boat (apparently there are people with private boats that you can pay to take you there, but we only found out much later).

-So Northerns Cyprus is technically considered “another country”, and that means we had to go through a boarder and show our passports to go in.
+So Northern Cyprus is technically considered “another country”, and that means we had to go through a border and show our passports to go in.
 Also, the insurance for our rented car wasn’t valid there, so we needed another one.

 This beach is amazing by the way, it is called Akrin Palm Beach and it is probably the best one I visited in Cyprus.
 It is a sandy beach, with clear warm water, not too crowded, just beautiful.